dtantsur/rust-osauth/README.md

 The goal of this project is to provide a asynchronous API for HTTP requests against OpenStack clouds.
 For a more high-level API see [rust-openstack](https://crates.io/crates/openstack).

+This project requires Rust compiler 1.40.0 or newer.